andikleen/pmu-tools/README.md

 # Recent new features:

+* jestat now supports CSV output (-x,), not aggregated.
+* libjevents has utility functions to output event list in perf stat style (both CSV and normal)
 * toplev now outputs multiplexing statistics by default.
 This can be disabled with --no-mux.
 * cputop now supports hybrid types (type=="core"/"atom")
 * ucevent now supports Icelake Server